How Borderline Personality Disorder Affects Family Dynamics

 Emotional Impact of BPD on Family Members

-People with BPD tend to compete with other family members rather than cooperate with them.
-Family members of those with untreated BPD say they feel like they are at the mercy of the person’s moods and emotions.
+Some individuals with untreated BPD may struggle with cooperation in family settings due to heightened emotional sensitivity.
+Whereas, family members of those with untreated BPD say they feel like they are at the mercy of the person’s moods and emotions.
 Overall, the emotional impact of dealing with borderline personality disorder family members is enormous.
 Some of the things families of patients experience include:

 BPD can significantly disrupt family dynamics and create tension or conflict.
 Parents may struggle to balance their caregiver responsibilities with their personal needs.
 At the same time, siblings of BPD sufferers may feel ignored by their parents and overshadowed by the person with BPD.
-The condition is associated with instability and unpredictability, making it tough for families to maintain routines and have healthy boundaries and communication patterns.
-[3]
+The condition is associated with instability and unpredictability, making it challenging for families to maintain routines and have healthy boundaries and communication patterns [3].

-However, those who undergo treatment and are actively pursuing positive changes are capable of healthy relationships and family dynamics.
+However, those who undergo treatment and actively pursue positive changes are capable of healthy relationships and family dynamics.
 When regulated, people with BPD can be very empathetic, emotionally intelligent, and loving.

 Communication Challenges in BPD Families